 The Psychology Department at Dallas Christian College offers instruction in the social science field of psychology.
-The department offers the Bachelor of Science degree in Psychology and Bible, the Bachelor of Science in Psychology and Bible (Christian Life Coaching Track), and the Bachelor of Science in Psychology (degree completion with the optional Christian Life Coaching Track).
+The department offers the Bachelor of Science degree in Psychology and Bible, the Bachelor of Science in Psychology and Bible (with a specialized track), and the Bachelor of Science in Psychology (degree completion with the optional specialized track).
 Upon completion of the curriculum, the student will have mastered the following program objectives: